 The Coalition government has not changed the concessional tax rate on your super fund account’s investment earnings.
 Super fund investment earnings are taxed at 15 per cent in accumulation phase, which continues to be a compelling savings alternative for Australians paying higher rates of tax on personal earnings.
 Further, the Coalition government will not impose tax on super pension investment earnings for the 2017/2018 year or future years, although since 1 July 2017 the government has imposed a cap on the value of assets that you may take into pension phase, and that transfer balance cap is $1.6 million. (for more information on the tax treatment of super, and the transfer balance cap, see SuperGuide articles Super for beginners, part 15: Super tax – as easy as 1-2-3 and Burden for retirees: Monitoring $1.6 million transfer balance cap).

 If you’re aged under 60 years but you have reached your preservation age, the taxable component of your super benefit payments from a taxed source will continue to receive concessional tax treatment, in the form of a15 per cent pension tax offset for the taxable component of super pension payments, and a tax-free threshold for lump sum payments.
-For more information on the tax treatment of super benefits for under-60s, see SuperGuide article Retiring before the age of 60: the tax deal from 1 July 2017.
+For more information on the tax treatment of super benefits for under-60s, see SuperGuide article Retiring before the age of 60: the tax deal.
 Note the introduction of a $1.6 million cap on benefits transferred to retirement phase (refer earlier).

 The Coalition intended to remove the over-65s work test from July 2017, but has retained it, and the work test operates as follows: if a person aged 65 years or over wishes to make a super contribution, then he or she must work 40 hours in a 30-day period in the financial year in which he or she plans to make the super contribution.
 The government also intended to allow individuals aged 65 years or over to be able to receive contributions from their spouse under the contributions splitting rules (and presumably under the low-income spouse tax offset rules), which currently they cannot.
 The government did not go ahead with these changes either.ing ahead with either proposed change.
 For more information on the work test, see SuperGuide article Over-65s work test: How does it operate again?, and for the contribution splitting rules for spouses, see SuperGuide article Super for beginners, part 7: Can I split my super benefits with my spouse?